acround/buhgalterija-desk/README.md

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## Notes for local builds and Yii2 API wiring

+- Running `npm run build` may show a Browserslist warning about an out-of-date `caniuse-lite` dataset.
+This is informational; the build still succeeds.
+If you want to silence it locally, run `npx update-browserslist-db@latest`.
+- The front-end assumes your Yii2 auth endpoints exist at `/auth/login` and `/auth/register` (or the same paths under the host defined in `VITE_API_BASE_URL`).
+Until those backend routes are implemented, POST requests to them will return `404` even though the front-end code and token handling are already wired.
+- You can change the base API host by setting `VITE_API_BASE_URL` in `.env.development` / `.env.production`; the shared `apiFetch` helper in `src/api/client.ts` prepends this value to all requests.

 ## Where the Yii2 auth integration lives

 If you are looking for the Yii2-oriented changes that add bearer-token handling and the login/register flow, the key files are: